 Today’s post is about the question ‘What are the different types of perfume?’

-When speaking about ‘types’ of perfumes, this can be answered in many different ways.
+When speaking about different ‘types’ of perfumes, this can be answered in many different ways.

 This question about ‘type’ refers to the concentration of fragrance oil within the perfume and we have the following types:

 - Parfum, Extrait